Past Capstone Symposia

 "I received a lot of interesting feedback on ways to improve my project from a lot of different people.
 I think this is a good way to share ideas."

-- HPU Capstone Symposium presenters
+- HPU Capstone Symposium presenter

 2023 Event website